top of page

 1. Choose the Right Cat Carrier

 Your cat's carrier must be airline-approved and fit under the seat in front of you.
 We recommend a soft-sided carrier without rigid wire frames, which allows your cat a bit more room while remaining flexible for under-seat storage.
 You want them to have enough space to stand and turn around comfortably while under the seat.
-Most airlines recommend the dimensions of your carrier are around 18" x 11" x 11".
-But from experience we can confidently say your pet carrier does NOT have to match these exact dimensions.
+Most airlines recommend the dimensions of your carrier to be around 18" x 11" x 11".
+However, from experience, we can confidently say your pet carrier does NOT have to match these exact dimensions.

-As long as the carrier has a soft top and can compress a few inches under the seat you can exceed these dimensions by an inch or two.
-The less fussy the better!
-You don't need expanders and fancy crash-tested carriers for a flight.
+As long as the carrier has a soft top and can compress a few inches under the seat, you can exceed these dimensions by an inch or two.
+The less fussy, the better!
+You don't need expanders or fancy crash-tested carriers for a flight.
 Here is a list of pet carriers we have used successfully all across the world.

 2. Make the Carrier Familiar